Elevating Greek Startups against COVID 19 (2022)

 The enterprise MORPHE ΙΚΕ has joined the Action “Elevating Greek Startups against COVID 19 2nd CYCLE” with a total budget of 34 million €.
 The Action aims at the support …

-We are developing a unique slicing software for advanced and demanding applications utilizing Fused Filament Fabrication (FFF) technology
+We are developing a unique slicing software named ‘Reform’ for advanced applications utilizing Fused Filament Fabrication (FFF) technology.

-Morphé has developed a fully functioning prototype slicing software connecting images directly to the printing process.
+Morphé has developed a prototype slicing software named ‘Reform’ connecting images directly to the printing process.
 The users can produce 3D printed objects from a series of images such as DICOM, BMP, JPG, TIFF etc. without the need for 3D models resulting in personalized outcomes of high accuracy.

 The results indicate a more accurate simulation of a patient’s anatomy than the methods that have been implemented so far.
 The innovative proposed approach considerably eliminates the long pre-processing time and bypasses the need for skilled personnel with knowledge of anatomy, which are still prerequisites for the current 3D printing methods.
 Furthermore, Morphé’s software ‘Reform’ can provide extensive control on a Fused Deposition Modelling 3D printer accurate representing the density of any human organ homogeneously.